fedora-sysv/ifcfg-devname/README.md

 Environment variable **INTERFACE** takes name of the interface.

-If to wish to run integration tests and unit tests, you can do so by:
+If you wish to run integration tests and unit tests, you can do so by:

 ```
 cargo test